zittox/telegrambot-itsagramlive/README.md

 #### bot.py is a copy of ItsAGramLive.py and has been modified with pyTelegramBotAPI
 #
 ___**WORKS:**
-- login (if the account has no two-factor authentication)
+- login (if the account has NO two-factor authentication)
 - go live, rtmp server link and stream key
 - Info
 - viewers